okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-sso-overview/index.md

 </Cards>
 <br>

-After your app integration is built and tested, [review the submission requirements](/docs/guides/submit-app-prereq/main/) and [submit the integration](/docs/guides/submit-app-overview/) to the Okta OIN team for verification and publication.
+After your app integration is built, [submit the integration](/docs/guides/submit-app-overview/) to the Okta OIN team for verification and publication.

 Want to automate even more for your customers and increase adoption of your product?
 Learn more about [lifecycle management integration](/docs/guides/oin-lifecycle-mgmt-overview/) in the OIN.